davidlachs/Wireshark-Network-Investigation/wireshark-ck-connection/README.md

-# Case 01 — From DNS Resolution to Decrypted HTTPS Traffic
+# From DNS Resolution to Decrypted HTTPS Traffic

 ## Overview

-This investigation follows a normal web connection to `consolekings.com` from the first DNS lookup through TCP connection setup and TLS-encrypted HTTPS traffic.
+This investigation follows a normal web connection to `consolekings.com` (a popular competitive gaming website) from the first DNS lookup through TCP connection setup and TLS-encrypted HTTPS traffic.

 I used Wireshark to isolate the website's traffic, identify the TCP three-way handshake, inspect the TLS handshake, and then perform a second controlled capture in which I supplied Firefox TLS session secrets to Wireshark.
 That allowed me to see the HTTP/2 request and response that were normally hidden inside TLS encryption.